rapidsai/cloud-ml-examples/ray/README.md

 between them.
 (Note that the "best" HPO algorithm may be *very* problem-dependent, so results are not fully generalizable.)

-You need both Jupyter and RAPIDS 0.13 or later installed to begin.
+You need both Jupyter and RAPIDS 22.08 or later installed to begin.
 See https://rapids.ai/start.html for instructions.
-We recommend using the latest 21.06 package.
+We recommend using the stable release.
 For Ray, you should also install a few additional packages.

 ```